Why Does Vinegar Clean?

 Tile

 Vinegar as a cleaning agent for tiles?
 It’s a no-brainer.
-Your house, kitchen, or bathroom floors will love to be washed with vinegar.
-Just put a half cup of white vinegar into a gallon of warm water, and you’re good to go.
+Wash your kitchen, bathroom, or any tile floors with vinegar.
+Put a half cup of white vinegar into a gallon of warm water, and you’re good to go.
 This method will mop away dirt, grime, and germs.

 Carpet